 Live bands or DJs were often playing in front of the malls (MBK, Siam Discovery) during my visit and I even stumbled upon two different festivals in the street.
 It’s like there’s always something going on in this area.

 Many massage shops are open until late, like 12 pm.
 Just a few metres away from my hotel (Ibis Siam*) and even closer to the Holiday Inn hotel*, Lek Massage House* was my perfect place to finish the day (1 hour / 300 baht).
-I don’t have much experience in Thai massage to make specific recommendations or comments about the massage itself though.
+I don’t have much experience in Thai massage to make specific recommendations or comments about the massage itself, but it provided relief.

 The Bangkok Art and Culture Centre – a contemporary art museum – is open until 9 pm.